-One of my favorite things is talking to people about ingredients we’re both excited about.
 Last Spring I met my friend Francois who's from France and now helps organize the logistics and sourcing of a well known restaurant in Duluth.
 He'd been following my work for a bit and made it down to the Slow Food Minnesota dinner I did last year at Piney Hill Farm.

-Francois mentioned a traditional dish from where he hails from in France, the Saintogne region, on the western border of France with the Atlantic.
-Like most traditional recipes, there’s only a couple ingredients: baccala/salt cod, white beans, and walnut oil.
-We talked a while about how good the acorn oil would be with the fish and beans, and then moved onto the importance of tradition and simplicity in food before I went back to slicing up rabbit pate.
+We talked a while about how good the acorn oil from Sam Thayer would be with the fish and beans, and then moved onto the importance of tradition and simplicity in food before I went back to slicing up rabbit pate.
 I made sure to make a quick note about his salt cod/white bean/walnut oil combo though, and I'm glad I did.

 Braised Halibut With Chanterelles, White Bean Puree, and Acorn Oil

-- 4 four ounce pieces of halibut or another white, flaky fish
+- 4 four ounce pieces of halibut or another white flaky fish

-- Kosher salt and fresh ground white pepper, to taste
+- Kosher salt and fresh ground white pepper to taste

-- Acorn oil, to taste
+- Acorn oil to taste

-- 4 ounces (1 stick) unsalted butter
+- 4 ounces 1 stick unsalted butter

-- 1/4 cup dry white wine
+- ¼ cup dry white wine

-- 1/4 cup unsalted chicken stock, fish stock, or water
+- ¼ cup unsalted chicken stock fish stock, or water

-- 1 tsp kosher salt, plus more to taste
+- 1 teaspoon kosher salt plus more to taste

-- 2 cups overcooked white beans, plus 1/2 cup of the cooking liquid or chicken stock
+- 2 cups overcooked white beans plus ½ cup of the cooking liquid or chicken stock

-- 1/4 cup grapeseed or canola oil
+- ¼ cup grapeseed or canola oil

-- 4 ounces small, golden chanterelle mushroooms, cleaned
+- 4 ounces small golden chanterelle mushroooms, cleaned

-- Fresh cut chives, to garnish, optional
+- Fresh cut chives to garnish, optional

 - Warm the beans up with their liquid, then puree in a highspeed blender, adding the oil slowly at the end to help create a velvety smooth puree.
 If needed, add more bean cooking liquid or water to help create a smooth puree.
 Afterwords, pass the puree through a fine strainer, reserve and keep warm, preferably in a small saucepot with a lid to prevent the bean's starch from forming a crust on the top.
 The puree can be made in advance.